 The cohort survival method generally works well for Districts that have a consistent trend of gradual increases or declines in enrollment.
 It is less reliable in Districts where spikes in demographic trends (especially a marked increase or decrease in new housing) can lead to dramatic swings in enrollment from one year to the next.
 In addition, the use of the linear extrapolation method at the kindergarten level can result in a distorted trend since it does not consider changes in birth rate trends.
 Combining cohort survival with other information about births, housing, regional population trends, and even trends in service area and private school enrollment can sometimes provide for a more accurate forecast.
-For this Plan, the average rollup at existing grades was combined with estimates of growth that might be expected from new housing, and assumptions about market share gains or losses that the District is likely to see at certain grade levels.
+For this Plan, the average rollup at existing grades was combined with estimates of growth that might be expected from new housing, and assumptions about market share gains or losses that the district is likely to see at certain grade levels.
 Estimates of housing growth for this model were obtained from building permit information provided by the respective jurisdictions.
-Overall enrollment is predicted to increase between 2021 and 2026.
-Elementary and High School enrollment are projected to grow by about 1% over the six-year forecasted period, while the middle school is projected to lose about 1% enrollment over this same period.
+However, there are many unknowns due to the overall market pause in real estate, rising gas prices, inflation, and some still consider the pandemic to be of concern.
+The districts response to this was to consider three projections: a low, medium, and high.
+Due to inflation and rising interest rates, real estate prices are leveling off and decreasing in some neighborhoods.
+Considering the relative prices seen in Renton as compared to outlying and more expensive suburban area, this could drive a higher-than-expected growth rate.
+Regardless, the overall enrollment is predicted to grow between .5% and 2% each year in both the medium and the high projection.
+The lower and more conservative enrollment projection is more level or a (.3%) to a (1.6%) each year.
+Because the District needs to be as prepared as possible for a higher growth rate, we ware monitoring all three scenarios.
+There is more potential for growth in the K-5 and high school grade span in the outyears and some decline is anticipated in the 6-8 grade span.